This is episode 2 of a 3 episode series on emotional intelligence.

 We typically solve problems with an analytical, left-brained perspective.
 But only when we search for the answer in our intuitive and creative right brain is when we consider the most unexpected solutions to solve the unsolvable.

-So it’s safe to assume that intuition acts as an essential part of our idea formation when we explore hypotheses, or as part of our day-to-day process when approaching solutions to problems.
+So it’s safe to assume that intuition acts as an essential part of our idea formation process when we explore hypotheses, or as part of our day-to-day process when approaching solutions to problems.
 Intuition is in all we do.

 Even a brilliant mind like Albert Einstein relied on it a lot, he said: